In addition to the Board and Circle Committees, EAGE also has a number of permanent committees in place:

 The AC reports to the Board and is advised by the Vice-President or the Vice-President Elect.
 The Board has the final decision on its recommendations.
 However, the Board is not permitted to make counter or new proposals.

 EAGE is not obliged to offer every Award in every year.
 Most Awards are limited to one candidate or group of candidates.
-Honorary Membership and, in exceptional circumstances, the Schlumberger Award may be offered to a maximum of two (2) candidates.
+Honorary Membership and, in exceptional circumstances, the Schlumberger Award and the van Weelden Award may be offered to a maximum of two (2) candidates.

 Current members of the Awards Committee are: